You know what needs to be done. You still don’t do it.

 Why you procrastinate even though you actually want to act

 At its core, procrastination is not a question of laziness or missing willpower.
 It is a neurally anchored avoidance response.
 When a task is perceived by your system as threatening, overwhelming, or identity-relevant, your brain activates protective circuits.
-The result is avoidance, even though you rationally want to prioritise the task.
+The result is avoidance, even though you rationally prioritise the task.

 The most common triggers for your nervous system